Hsue-Chu Tsien: Biography

 In 1938, Tsien went to work in Switzerland and returned in 1939.
-Tsien was appointed the deputy chief-engineer (the Chief Engineer was Y. T. Li) of the aircraft engine factory of the National Air Aviation Commission (國家航空委員會), which was the most important aircraft manufacturer of the Republic of China during World War II.
+Tsien was appointed the deputy chief-engineer (the Chief Engineer was Y. T. Li) of the aircraft engine factory of the National Air Aviation Commission, which was the most important aircraft manufacturer of the Republic of China during World War II.
 Because of the invasion of Japanese army, the factory was relocated in Dading, Guizhou Province, the rear area and one of the logistic centers of China during the war.

 In 1943, Tsien was sent to India, and was responsible for organizing and importing necessary supplies into west China through India, to support the war.
 Because the east coastline and northeast China were already occupied by Japanese army, and the Indochina route was the only open way that Allies can deliver supplies to China.
 Tsien also participated in the design and manufacture of vehicles and aircraft for battle and transport uses.
 Tsien was ranked Colonel of the Republic of China Air Force.
 Tsien made contributions for Allies to the victory of the World War II East Asian battlefield.

 After the end of the Second World War, Tsien and his family settled in the United States.
 Due to the atmosphere of the following Cold War and China's extreme turmoil, Tsien naturalized as an American citizen after 1949.
 Tsien worked in RCA Vacuum Tube Division and then Esso Research and Engineering.

 In 1997, Tsien succumbed to cancer in California at age 82.